felpfsf/challenge-logica-alura/README.md

 Alura's first challenge.

-A frontend(html, css and js) app that only accept small case letters with no special characters to encrypt or decrypt
+Develop an app that only accept small case letters with no special characters to encrypt or decrypt

 ## TO DO LIST (29/04/2022)
-- Improve responsiveness

 - Find another way to alert user in JS
-- Add basics desing elements such as colors pallete and fonts